 We dissect the mechanisms used by phagocytes, in particular the coordinated activities of signaling pathways, membrane trafficking and cytoskeleton dynamics, and their related mechanical constraints, in order to mediate uptake of particulate material (project 1).
 We are also investigating the related cell activation and the fate of the internalized materials, from the mechanisms of their degradation to their release as non-degraded material that can be recognized by the B lymphocytes (project 2).

-Additionally, we are deeply interested in understanding how viruses, including HIV-1, Zika virus and respiratory viruses such as the Human Rhinovirus and SARS-Cov2, impair the clearance and activation functions of phagocytes, leading to associated pathologies such as neuronal damage or bacterial superinfections, with a special focus on the role of the type I interferon response (projects 3 and 4).
+Additionally, we are deeply interested in understanding how viruses, including HIV-1, Flaviviruses (Zika virus and Yellow Fever virus) and respiratory viruses such as Influenza, the Human Rhinovirus and SARS-Cov2, impair the clearance and activation functions of phagocytes, leading to associated pathologies such as neuronal damage or bacterial superinfections, with a special focus on the role of the type I interferon response (projects 3, 4, and 5).

 3 patents